-As the “tiny house” craze continues to sweep the nation and dominate cable television, Zappos CEO Tony Hsieh has contributed his own unique take on the small space living nation by creating Airstream Park.
-Located in downtown Las Vegas, Airstream Park is an experiment in communal living, as inspired by the iconic Burning Man festival, combined with a movement to revitalize downtown.
+As the “tiny house” craze continues to sweep the nation and dominate cable television, the late Zappos CEO Tony Hsieh contributed his unique take on the small space living nation by creating Airstream Park.
+Located in downtown Las Vegas, Airstream Park is an experiment in communal living, inspired by the iconic Burning Man festival, combined with a movement to revitalize downtown.
 The result is an upgraded, hipster, technosavy trailer park.

-Las Vegas’ Airstream Park, affectionately called “Llamapolis” for its many camelid residents, was founded in 2013 and provides permanent and temporary homes for both alpacas and human residents all on a single acre in downtown Las Vegas.
+Las Vegas’ Airstream Park, affectionately called “Llamapolis” for its many camelid residents, was founded in 2013 and provided permanent and temporary homes for both alpacas and human residents, all on a single acre in downtown Las Vegas.

 The entire living experiment that is Airstream Park is inspired, in part, by the founder’s devotion to the communal experience of Burning Man.
-In that spirit, then, musicians often perform in the communal activity area, and the park boasts a number of art installations.
-Impromptu social gatherings often take place among the mixture of full- and part-time residents.
+In that spirit, musicians often perform in the communal activity area, and the park boasts many art installations.
+Impromptu social gatherings usually take place among full- and part-time residents.